severalnines/docs/user-guide/mysql/logs.rst

 Logs
 -----

-Provides interface for log messages, CMON jobs and error reporting for troublehoosting and auditing purposes.
-The tab is embedded with a counter (higlighted in red) indicating there are new jobs executed by ClusterControl under *ClusterControl > Logs > Jobs* which might require your attention.
+Provides interface for log messages, CMON jobs and error reporting for troubleshooting and auditing purposes.
+The tab is embedded with a counter (highlighted in red) indicating there are new jobs executed by ClusterControl under *ClusterControl > Logs > Jobs* which might require your attention.

 Jobs
 ````